-However, not having the excess insurance could clearly prove even more expensive should you be involved in an accident.
-So what’s the solution?
+However, not having the excess insurance could prove even more expensive should you be involved in an accident.

-We recommend buying standalone excess insurance policy from a specialist insurer before you hire your car could be a cheaper option.
+Buying a standalone car hire excess insurance policy from a specialist insurer before you hire your car could be a cheaper option.

-You can choose between good-value annual policies that cover you whenever and wherever you hire a car, and single trip cover costing from just £2 a day.
+You can choose between an annual policy that covers you whenever and wherever you hire a car or single trip cover that costs from just a few pounds a day.

-As well as competitively-priced premiums, standalone cover of this kind generally has fewer exclusions and offers more comprehensive cover than a policy bought from a car rental firm.
+As well as competitively-priced premiums, standalone cover of this kind may have fewer exclusions and offer more comprehensive cover than a policy bought from a car rental firm.

 What should I look for when taking out car hire excess insurance?